-The following students are required to take a College Success Course (EDCS 0101 Educational College Success, PSYC 1300 Learning Framework, EDUC 1300 Learning Framework, CSFH 0101 College Success for Healthcare) during their first semester until they pass the College Success course with a "C" or better.
+The following students are required to take a College Success Course (PSYC 1300 Learning Framework, EDUC 1300 Learning Framework, CSFH 0101 College Success for Healthcare) during their first semester until they pass the College Success course with a "C" or better.

-- Students who are enrolled in an Associate degree and have not met the college-level Placement Standard in reading, writing, or mathematics (See Academic and Developmental Placement Scores table (p.
-25).) - Students, including transfer students, who have not taken a college success class and whose cumulative grade point average is below 2.0, or who are on academic probation.
+- Students who are enrolled in an Associate degree and have not met the collegelevel Placement Standard in the Texas Success Initiative (TSI) (See Academic and Developmental Placement Scores table (p.
+24)). - Students, including transfer students, who have not taken a college success class and whose cumulative grade point average is below 2.0, or who are on academic probation.

-CSFH 0101 College Success for Healthcare provides healthcare-based instruction to students with declared majors in Nursing & Allied Health (NAH) fields.
+CSFH 0101 College Success for

+Healthcare provides healthcare-based instruction to students with declared majors in Nursing & Allied Health (NAH) fields.
 CSFH 0101 College Success for Healthcare provides prospective NAH students with specific, accurate, and complete program advising about each healthcare program at South Texas College.
 The class covers foundations of healthcare education, introduces students to the many healthcare career choices available at South Texas College, and allows for interaction with current NAH program students.
 A variety of academic skills are tailored to prepare the student for the very rigorous healthcare environment and programs at South Texas College and to develop the skills related to specific healthcare disciplines.